-The following are the limitations encountered in the current study which will be addressed in the Safety Analysis Report investigation to be done prior to commissioning of the plant:
+This document only provides a high level description of the emergency plan and its feasibility and the following are the limitations encountered in the current study which will be addressed in the Safety Analysis Report (SAR) by Eskom prior to a construction licence being issued by the NNR.

-(i) Safety analysis: A comprehensive safety analysis of sources of potential exposure to evaluate radiation doses that could be received by the public as well as potential effects on the environment must be conducted.
+- (i) Safety analysis: A comprehensive safety analysis of sources of potential exposure to evaluate radiation doses that could be received by the public as well as potential effects on the environment must be conducted.
 The safety analysis shall take into account potential accidents over a wide range of probabilities.
-The safety analysis must identify potential threats and determine the likelihood, nature and magnitude of the nuclear and radiological consequences.
+The safety analysis must identify potential threats and determine the likelihood, nature and magnitude of the nuclear and radiological consequences. - (ii) Final emergency plan: The comprehensive SAR, upon which a decision for a nuclear licence is based, includes a detailed description of an emergency plan that is based on the detailed design of the nuclear installation.
+This emergency plan is subjected to a comprehensive exercise before the nuclear installation is commissioned and operated.